 Spanish and German classes meet twice a week

 beginning in the First Grade.
-The goal of foreign language teaching in
+The goal of world language teaching in

 Waldorf Schools is to encourage a positive attitude towards people of